kwfawkes/Kyles_project/README.md

 Root directory

 The motivation for this study is grounded in my Keystone project on plankton blooms in the Discovery Passage area.
-However a key piece of plankton trends is their interaction with the abiotic environment.
+However a key piece of understanding plankton trends is understanding their interaction with the abiotic environment.
 Thus the primary goal of this study is to explore the relationship between the abiotic environment of the Northern Strait of Georgia and zooplankton abundance.
 Specifically I want to focus on the relationships between sea surface temperature, wave height, and zooplankton.